7. Federation Services

 - the Gaia-X Registry, detailed in the Operating model chapter

-- the Gaia-X Compliance service, as the service implementing the set of rules described in the upcoming Gaia-X Trust Framework document.
+- the Gaia-X Compliance service, as the service implementing the set of rules described in the Gaia-X Trust Framework document.

 The Notarization Service will supprt the issuance of Verficiable Credentials to the Self Descriptions which can be stored in the Personal- or Organizational Credential Manager.